-Expats can stroll along the boutique-lined streets of the famed Quadrilatero della moda fashion district, popping into high-end designer shops like Alexander McQueen, Louis Vuitton and Versace – or just admire the gorgeous window displays.
+Expats can stroll along the boutique-lined streets of the famed Quadrilatero della Moda (fashion district), popping into high-end designer shops such as Alexander McQueen, Louis Vuitton and Versace – or just admire the gorgeous window displays.

-There are numerous stores for everyday shopping in the city, including independent stores and popular supermarket chains (supermercato), such as Carrefour and Conad.
+There are numerous stores for everyday shopping in the city, including independent outlets and popular supermarket chains (supermercato), such as Carrefour and Conad.